dgor82/dgor82.github.io/style_guide_code.md

 ## Aspect-Oriented Programming (AOP)

 Sounds great in theory, but is prone to over-engineering in practice.
-For most typical cross-cutting concerns (like *logging*, *error handling*, *validation*, *security*...), I find it easier to stick to very specific and local/targeted implementations. *Auditing* usually come 'for free' when using Event Sourcing for persistence, which is my default.
+For most typical cross-cutting concerns (like *logging*, *error handling*, *validation*, *security*...), I find it easier to stick to very specific and local/targeted implementations. *Auditing* usually comes 'for free' when using Event Sourcing for persistence, which is my default.

 Caching (e.g. for Repositories) has been one of the few examples, where AOP came in handy.
 I restrict myself to AOP by Design, i.e. no dynamic interception or compile-time weaving, which are mostly useful for legacy projects.